top of page

 The work involves responsibility for collecting evidence, performing scientific testing and analyses of unknown biological substances/DNA and evidentiary material required in criminal investigations, preparation and presentation of findings in notes and written reports, serving as an expert witness in court, performing technical review of casework and performing quality control and quality assurance related tasks.
 All work is performed in accordance with Federal and State accreditation requirements and departmental procedure manuals and guidelines.

-Closing Date: February 7, 2025
+Closing Date: March 7, 2025

 Click here for more information and to apply.